My Story by Madison Rose Reed

-On February 4, 1997, we were blessed with the birth of our second child, Madison Rose.
-She came into this world like any other child-screaming and kicking, pink and rosy.
-She was our very special little girl.
-My parents Annette and Carl just didn't know yet just how special she would be.
+I was born on February 4, 1997.
+I came into this world like any other child-screaming and kicking, pink and rosy.
+But I was a very special little girl.
+My parents Annette and Carl just didn't know yet just how special I would be.

-Beginning around four months of age, we noticed that Madison was having difficulty accomplishing normal physical developmental skills.
+Beginning around four months of age, my parents noticed that I was having difficulty accomplishing normal physical developmental skills.
 I couldn't hold my head up and wasn't rolling over.
 My pediatrician just thought I was a lazy girl.
 I kept moving less and less and still had more trouble holding my head up.
-After switching doctors and seeing a specialist in developmental disabilities, I was diagnosed with a relatively unknown genetic neuromuscular disease called Spinal Muscular Atrophy (SMA).
+After switching doctors and seeing a specialist in developmental disabilities, I was diagnosed with a relatively unknown genetic neuromuscular disease called Spinal Muscular Atrophy (SMA) at 8 months old.
 SMA is a group of inherited diseases that destroy the nerve cells called motor neurons controlling voluntary movements such as crawling, walking, head and neck control and swallowing.

 Here are a couple of startling facts about SMA.
 SMA is the leading genetic killer of infants and toddlers under the age of two.
 Unknowingly, seven million Americans ( one in 40 people) are carriers of the SMA gene.
 There is a 1-in-4 chance of passing this gene along, thus having an affected child.
 One in 6,000 live births is affected.

-Madison was diagnosed with the most severe and life-threatening form of this disease, Type 1, also known as Werdnig-Hoffman disease.
-Based upon this original diagnosis, she was not expected to live past the age of two.
-As we have learned more and more about this disease, we believe her chance of survival is much better than the original diagnosis.
-We have already traveled to Newark, New Jersey, to visit a pulmonary specialist in the area of SMA.
-Dr. John Bach, most famous for his work with the actor Christopher Reeve, has given us real hope that Madison can live a comfortable, happy life well beyond the age of two.
+I was diagnosed with the most severe and life-threatening form of this disease, Type 1, also known as Werdnig-Hoffman disease.
+Based upon this original diagnosis, I was not expected to live past the age of two.
+As my parents learned more and more about this disease, they learned that my chance of survival was much better than the original diagnosis.
+We traveled to Newark, New Jersey, to visit a pulmonary specialist in the area of SMA.
+Dr. John Bach.
+He gave my parents real hope that I could live a comfortable, happy life well beyond the age of two.
 With the use of his noninvasive respiratory protocol for SMA which includes the use of bipap and cough assist along with an amino acid diet, I have been able to live 18 years and I am still enjoying a happy life!

-A year and a half after I was diagnosed my family joined forces with other families in Ohio to support research for SMA and to develop a clinic at the Ohio State University dedicated to SMA.
-It is our belief that the best hope for our children lies in the commitment of funds toward this clinic and in the research to find a cure.
-Already, OSU has led the way in blood testing to diagnose SMA.
-In addition, OSU has developed SMA mice models.
+A year and a half after I was diagnosed my family joined forces with other families in Ohio to support research for SMA and to develop a clinic at the Ohio State University/Nationwide Children's Hospital dedicated to SMA.
+OSU led the way in blood testing to diagnose SMA.
+In addition, OSU developed SMA mice and pig models.
 They have proven that by increasing the SMN2 protein in these mice with SMA that it will correct/cure them.
-Further drug testing and development, gene therapy, and stem cell research is currently being done on these mice as well as on zebra fish to find a safe and effective treatment for SMA.
-Recently, the National Institute of Health has granted funding towards a pilot study on SMA Research.
+Further drug testing and development, gene therapy, antisense oligonucleotide (ASO) and stem cell research is currently being done on these mice as well as other animal models such as pigs to find a safe and effective treatment for SMA.
+The National Institute of Health granted funding towards a pilot study on SMA Research.
 SMA is serving as a model.
 The potential cure for this dreaded disease and others like it lies within this promising research.